The launch of open channels with dynamic partitioning, plus message search, and IP whitelisting for Sendbird Chat

 IP whitelisting has tremendous value for businesses with stringent requirements around security and compliance and who want to manage chat securely from the server side.
-Typical customers who choose IP whitelisting include banks, payments apps, healthcare apps, and on-demand businesses.
+Typical customers who choose IP whitelisting include banks, payment apps, healthcare apps, and on-demand businesses.

-Sneak peek: Message threading
+Sneak peek: In-app chat message threading

-We’re excited to give a sneak peek into an upcoming feature which improves user experience in chat — message threading.
+We’re excited to give a sneak peek into an upcoming feature that improves user experience in chat — message threading.
 With message threading, developers give users the ability to create threads in their group chats.
 Threads let users discuss topics in detail without adding clutter to a conversation’s main view, making channels more readable and helping make discussions easier to follow.

-Message threading is especially useful in:
+Chat message threading is especially useful in: